StackExchange/StackExchange.Redis/README.md

 The synchronous usage is already shown in the examples above.
 This is the simplest usage, and does not involve the [TPL][1].

-For asynchronous uage, the key difference is the `Await` suffix on methods, and (typically) the use of the `await` language feature.
+For asynchronous uage, the key difference is the `Async` suffix on methods, and (typically) the use of the `await` language feature.
 For example:

     string value = "abcdefg";
     await db.StringSetAsync("mykey", value);